su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 GEO_MODE= FUNCTION
 ```

-On other words, we need to specify where the wing sections are located for applying the thickness constraints.
+On other words, we need to specify where the wing stations are located to apply the thickness constraints.
 In this config file, 5 thickness constraints can be applied during design defined in `GEO_LOCATION_STATIONS`.
 The thicknesses and their gradients are computed using the SU2_GEO module.
 As you can see, we need to specify the names of the markers that make up the geometry of interest in `GEO_MARKER` the kind of geometry that SU2_GEO is slicing `GEO_DESCRIPTION` and the physical bounds for the wing (Y coordinate).
 By using `GEO_PLOT_STATIONS` SU2_CFD will plot the Cp at each section and a spanload distribution plot.

-With this setting it is now appropiate to execute SU2_GEO by typing "SU2_GEO inv_ONERAM6_adv.cfg" at the command line to obtain a baseline meassurement of the wing thickness at the 5 stations.
+With this setting it is now appropriate to execute SU2_GEO by typing "SU2_GEO inv_ONERAM6_adv.cfg" at the command line to obtain a baseline measurement of the wing thickness at the 5 stations.
 Remember that SU2_GEO can also be executed in parallel (e.g. $mpirun -n 10 SU2_GEO inv_ONERAM6_adv.cfg).
-The following information came from the SU2_GEO screeen output:
+The following information came from the SU2_GEO screen output:

 ```
 Wing volume: 0.0260712 m^3.
 Wing min. thickness: 0.0553114 m.
 Wing max. thickness: 0.0784087 m.